 Conversely, the pursuit of educational equity is a complex and deliberate process (Odondi, 2024).
 The phrase encapsulates the absolute dissimilarities and relative differences which occur in educational resources, processes, and outcomes.
 It also encapsulates the establishment and implementation of policies and practices designed to offer every learner an equal opportunity to engage meaningfully with an education system rooted in the acquisition of transformative and relevant knowledge.
 In an effort to add to the existing knowledge, ths study assessed assess the relationship between child labour and girls' primary education completion rates in public primary schools in Bangale Sub-County, Kenya

-Statement Of The Problem
+Statement of the Problem

 Despite the remarkable gains following the advent of Free Primary Education in Kenya, numerous challenges continue to hinder comprehensive involvement in education, particularly for poor and vulnerable children (Adero & Otieno, 2023).
 Child labour has been one of these hindrances and has been a daunting challenge among vulnerable communities.
 As a results, educational gender disparities intensify the issue, where girls are less inclined than boys to pursue higher education (19% versus 21%) and are twice as likely not to have had any education at all (6% versus 3%) (Okello, 2025).
-Within Kenya's arid and semi-arid areas, these disparities are even greater, with up to 71% of women having no education at all (Kenya National Bureau of Statistics [KNBS], 2022).
+Within Kenya’s arid and semi-arid areas, these disparities are even greater, with up to 71% of women having no education at all (Kenya National Bureau of Statistics [KNBS], 2022).
 At the County level, low completion rates of girls are a concern, but even worse in the ASAL regions.
-Whereas the FPE policy was developed to improve access and retention, completion rates of girls' education are woefully low.
+Whereas the FPE policy was developed to improve access and retention, completion rates of girls’ education are woefully low.
 In the context at the Bangale Sub-County, for example, where the practice of child labour is prevalent, the need to study the linkage between the practice and primary school completion of girls becomes critical.
 This concern emphasizes the importance of exploring how socio-economic and cultural elements interact to limit the educational opportunities for girls in these environments.